eira-fransham/octahack-rs/README.md

 # Octahack

 An embeddable, precise and efficient modular music (or anything else you want) system.
 As the WIP name implies, it's heavily inspired by Elektron's Octatrack, a ridiculously efficient hardware sampler/music workstation.
 This library is designed quite differently, however.
 Essentially it's a digital modular rack, but designed to be usable in a performance setting.
-The north star for this is to be efficient enough for a performer to be able to start from a completely blank slate and play an entire electronic music set.
-It should be controllable 100% with a MIDI controller like the APC or Launchpad, or even better to compile as a custom OS for an Arduino or Raspberry Pi-based custom piece of hardware.
+The north star for this is to be efficient enough for a performer to be able to start from a completely blank slate and play an entire live set.

+It's designed to be compiled as an OS for a Raspberry Pi-based piece of performance hardware, and as that side of it progresses I'll add updates to the readme.
+If I had to describe it in a single sentence I'd say that it's basically somewhere between a PureData livecoding environment and an Elektron hardware instrument.

-This README is basically just a way for me to get all my thoughts out and organised, so it might get out-of-date as the project evolves, but it will give a pretty decent overview of what I'm aiming for here.
+This readme is basically just a way for me to get all my thoughts out and organised, so it might get out-of-date as the project evolves, but it will give a pretty decent overview of what I'm aiming for here.

 ## Concepts